 Rhodoxis Fairy Tale

-A well growing Rhodoxis with many pink/red flowers.
+A rapidly growing Rhodoxis with many pink/red flowers.
 Flowering for a long period.

 Rhodoxis Fairy Kisses